coleblackman/TIDENet/README.md

 ### Team members
 Cole Blackman (Undergraduate), Justin Zhang (Undergraduate), M. Ceylan Morgul (Ph.D. student)

+All are members of the High Performance Low Power (HPLP) laboratory at the University of Virginia (UVA) at Charlottesville, Virginia.

 ---
 [1] Isenkul, M., Sakar, B., & Kursun, O. (2014, May).
 Improved spiral test using digitized graphics tablet for monitoring Parkinson’s disease.
 In Proc. of the Int’l Conf. on e-Health and Telemedicine (pp. 171-5).